A NSW Government website

 Ongoing consultation

-The Project Team will continue to engage and update community on the Critical Infrastructure Program as follows:
+The Project Team will continue to engage and update the community on the Critical Infrastructure Program as follows:

 • Community Consultation Group meetings (bi-monthly).